Stewardship Entry 02 of 25

 Integrity requires owners to align claims with practice.
 A person who says he values community should not use property to degrade the neighborhood.
 A business owner who says he values people should not treat labor as disposable.
 A household that says it values hospitality should not let possessions crowd out welcome.
 Ownership reveals what a person actually honors when tradeoffs become material.

 Ownership also needs limits because not everything should be treated as a commodity.
 Some goods can be bought and sold without moral difficulty.
-Other goods become distorted when treated only as property: bodies, children, public trust, essential access, sacred memory for religious readers, civic office, and relationships of care.
+Other goods become distorted when treated only as property: bodies, children, public trust, necessary access, sacred memory for religious readers, civic office, and relationships of care.
 The market price of a thing does not settle its moral meaning.

 Responsible ownership includes lawful use, but law alone is not enough.
 Some legal uses exploit weakness, hide costs, degrade land, manipulate borrowers, or extract value without repair.
 A steward asks not only, "Can I do this?" but "What does this use produce, who bears the cost, and would the rule remain fair if roles were reversed?"